aquist0295/BuySellProcessor/README.md

   $ cd <name of environment>
   $ git clone https://github.com/aquist0295/BuySellProcessor
   ```
 * Run from top directory, i.e,/BuySellProcessor.
-This will create a pybind11 binary module(Processor.cpython-39-darwin.so) in the Docker image.
+This will create a pybind11 binary module(processor.cpython-310-aarch64-linux-gnu.so) in the Docker image.
 * which will be called in /pythonFiles/market/market.py script to expose C++ code(GetStockinfo).
   ```
   $ docker build -t processor:latest .
-  $ docker run processor
+  $ docker run -it processor
   ```

 * Sample output